-OVSJG is seeking applicants to award up to \$300,000 to a legal services and advocacy organization serving older youth with special education needs who are involved in the District's juvenile and criminal legal systems.
+Funding Requirements for Special Education Legal Services: Up to \$300,000 is available for a legal services and advocacy organization serving older youth with special education needs who are involved in the District's juvenile and criminal legal systems.
 The funds shall be used to provide special education legal representation to emerging adult defendants with disabilities.